March 5, 2026·8 min read·MCPHubz Editorial

 MCP is already production-ready and widely adopted.
 If you are building AI-powered applications or internal tools, you should be using it today.
 The ecosystem is mature, the SDK is excellent, and the community is growing fast.

-WebMCP is in Chrome Canary 146 today, flag-gated and ready for developers to test.
-Chrome 146 hit stable on March 10, 2026 with WebMCP code confirmed in the build.
-Full default rollout is imminent.
+WebMCP shipped in Chrome 146 Stable (March 10, 2026) with the code confirmed in the build.
+The feature is flag-gated — requiring manual activation in chrome://flags — with full default rollout expected mid-2026.
 Google and Microsoft are behind it.
 The businesses that implement it now will have a significant first-mover advantage.

-The smart move: implement MCP now for your backend integrations, and start your WebMCP implementation today — the spec is stable, the tools are available in Chrome Canary, and the stable default rollout is imminent.
+The smart move: implement MCP now for your backend integrations, and start your WebMCP implementation today — the spec is stable, Chrome 146 Stable ships it, and the default rollout mid-2026 is fast approaching.

 Full MCP Guide Full WebMCP GuideBrowse MCP Directory